aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 Launch processing of an uploaded DICOM fileset that has not been yet processed.

-The request JSON must be of the form:
+The POST request JSON must be of the form:

 ```js
 {